A final theory

 - what happens at the singularity of a black hole?

 By the way, when we discuss a final theory there are in fact two different issues, which might be good to hold apart.
 First of all, general relativity is what is known as a classical theory, which means that it does not involve the principles of quantum mechanics.
 The standard model, on the other hand, is built on the principles of quantum mechanics.
-Thus there is the issue of quantizing gravity (i.e. constructing a quantum theory of general relativity) and then there is the issue of unifying all the four fundamental forces, namely the three described in the standard model and gravity.
+Thus there is firstly the problem of quantising gravity — i.e. constructing a quantum theory of general relativity — and secondly there is the problem of unifying all the four fundamental forces, namely the three described in the standard model and gravity.

 It is not clear if a final principle should be based primarily on the principles of quantum mechanics or if it should be based primarily on principles of general relativity – or both (in which case: how?!) or neither.
+It is not even clear that a final theory must involve a quantisation of gravity or a unification of the four fundamental forces.
 There are, however, a few very general characteristics, which most physicist (but not all!) would agree that a final principle will have.
 These are:

 - Minimal structure.
 Clearly, if there is structure it raises the possibility for deeper explanations.
 If the principle is “it is all turtles stacked on each other” it raises the question “why turtles?”.
 Thus: a minimal amount of structure.